keithalewis/math/ep.md

 We use the notation $\xi^*$ for what is usually denoted by the transpose $\xi^T$.
 It is simpler and more illuminating to work with abstract vector spaces and linear operators between them than with $\RR^n$ and matrices.
-Matrix multiplication is just composition linear operators.
+Matrix multiplication is just composition of linear operators.

 Recall $\RR^I = \{x\colon I\to\RR\}$ is the vector space of all
 functions from the set $I$ to $\RR$ with scalar multiplication and